VisualFP/docs/SA/design_concept/content/poc/type_inference.typ

 = Type Inference <type-inference>

-VisualFP features a type-inference engine responsible for figuring out which expressions are valid, determine which type-holes are necessary, and annotate sub-expressions with their according types.
+VisualFP features a type-inference engine responsible for figuring out which expressions are valid, determine which type holes are necessary, and annotate sub-expressions with their according types.

 It operates on a separate expression model to isolate the inference engine.